Aortic Dissection Treatment & Management

 Another technique involves percutaneous stenting to decrease the ischemic complications of aortic dissection.
 This is performed on arteries that have compromised flow from the dissection.
 Sutureless intraluminal prostheses placed during cardiopulmonary bypass are also being used.

-Another technique involves percutaneously placed intraluminal stent-grafts using a transfemoral catheter technique.
+Another technique involves percutaneously placement of intraluminal stent-grafts using a transfemoral catheter technique.
 This procedure results in the closure of the site of entry into the false lumen and decompresses and promotes thrombosis of the false lumen.
 It also alleviates obstruction of the branch vessels complicating a dissection.

 Thoracic endovascular aortic repair (TEVAR) is a minimally invasive approach used to treat patients who cannot tolerate open surgical repair.
-A study of outcomes following TEVAR in patients with retrograde type A aortic dissection (RAAD) and an entry tear in the descending aorta found it to be safe and effective for this group of highly selected patients.
-All surgeries were technically successful, with all patients surviving through the follow-up period.
-TEVAR resulted in a significant decrease in the diameter and the false lumen of both the ascending and descending aortas.[38]
+A study of outcomes after TEVAR in patients with retrograde type A aortic dissection (RAAD) and an entry tear in the descending aorta found it to be safe and effective for these highly selected patients.
+All repairs were technically successful, and all patients survived through the follow-up period.
+TEVAR yielded a significant decrease in the diameter and the false lumen of both ascending and descending aortas.
+[40]

 Previous